-Occupation Health & Safety (OHS) Case Studies
+Occupational Health & Safety (OHS) Case Studies

 Every month an IH or OHN trainee presents a case.
 This case is usually related to an event taking place during their practicum.
-The preceptor, usually a faculty member helps the student prepare the case in order to address key aspects during the presentation.
+The preceptor, usually a faculty member, helps the student prepare the case in order to address key aspects during the presentation.
 Students from different disciplines provide their professional feedback to the presenter.
 This is part of the interdisciplinary training they receive for EHS 230.

 Twice a year, the Continuing Education Program offers an online webinar on Ethics for Health and Safety Professionals.
-The course directors are an industrial hygienist and an occupational health nurse.
+The course instructors are an industrial hygienist and an occupational health nurse.
 The course focuses particularly on ethical situations facing occupational health and safety professionals and encourages the interaction between the trainees and working professionals who take the course for professional accreditation.
 All trainees are required to attend the course once during their traineeship.

 To access the course website, log in with your UCLA login: